 For athletes, this means that carbohydrate metabolism and protein synthesis are affected.
-The result is a reduction in glycogen availability (the primary fuel for higher-intensity exercise), lower muscle-building potential and less training adaptation overall.
+The result is a reduction in glycogen availability (the primary fuel for higher-intensity exercise), lower muscle-building potential, and less training adaptation overall.

-A bad night’s sleep also means inefficient recovery of the autonomic nervous system (ANS), lower heart rate variability during sleep and a higher resting heart rate.
+A bad night’s sleep also means an inefficient recovery of the autonomic nervous system (ANS), lower heart rate variability during sleep, and a higher resting heart rate.
 Athletes in particular also suffer from increased inflammation as a result of oxidative stress brought on by intense training sessions and are at greater risk of injury

 How Optimal recovery contributes to performance

 The good news is that working to improve our sleep can actually undo a lot of the damage we incur in training and sport.

 All of these improvements also have a direct impact on sports performance and adaptation.

 Just improving the quality and duration of sleep patterns has been shown to restore the immune system and endocrine function, improve recovery of the nervous system, reduce inflammation, sharpen memory and increase learning capacity.
 In short, effective sleep is directly tied to athletic recovery.

 Here are some of the performance benefits athletes derive from a good night’s sleep: